sabnasusan/food-order-app/README.md

 # Food Order React App

-A food order app created in React App with context API.
+A food order app created in React using context API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).